ahurlbatt/homeserver/README.md

         - Don't set a passphrase
     - Copy the public key to Borgbase
     - Initialise the repo with `borg init -e repokey-blake2 ssh://...`
-    - Export the key with `borg key export --paper ssh://... borg_key.txt` and store it somewhere safe
+    - Export the key with `borg key export ssh://...` and store it somewhere safe

 ## Setting up the server